Israel, a global leader in COVID vaccinations, finds limits - WTMJ

 “This is a direct result of the vaccinations,” he said.
 “The vaccines work.”

-But other key indicators, including deaths and new infections, remain high, in part because of the fast-spreading mutations and the month-long lag time before the vaccine shows its full benefits.
+But other key indicators, including deaths and new infections, remain high, in part because of the fast-spreading mutations, the month-long lag time before the vaccine shows its full benefits and an apparent reluctance among other parts of society to get vaccinated.

 Israel has been reporting some 7,000 new infections a day, one of the highest rates in the developed world.
 Nearly 5,000 people have died, more than a quarter of them in January alone.